leixiaofeng-astar/eye_rasabot/data/nlu.md

 ## intent: cornealedema-postoperative-cornearefractive_55
 - How soon can I go back to work after corneal transplant surgery?
+- How long will I need to recover from cornea transplant
+- I am going for cornea transplant, when can I go back to work
 - When can I return to normal activities after corneal transplant surgery?
 - When can I return to work after corneal transplant surgery?
 - When can I resume school after corneal transplant surgery?